-PERMIT NO. WQ0010232002
+PERMIT NO. WQ0010232004

 APPLICATION AND PRELIMINARY DECISION.
-New Braunfels Utilities, 263 Main Plaza, New Braunfels, Texas 78130, has applied to the Texas Commission on Environmental Quality (TCEQ) for a renewal of Texas Pollutant Discharge Elimination System (TPDES) Permit No. WQ0010232002, which authorizes the discharge of treated domestic wastewater at an annual average flow not to exceed 4,900,000 gallons per day.
-TCEQ received this application on July 29, 2019.
+New Braunfels Utilities, 263 Main Plaza, New Braunfels, Texas 78130, has applied to the Texas Commission on Environmental Quality (TCEQ) for a renewal of Texas Pollutant Discharge Elimination System (TPDES) Permit No. WQ0010232004, which authorizes the discharge of treated domestic wastewater at an annual average flow not to exceed 9,900,000 gallons per day.
+The application also includes a substantial modification to the approved pretreatment program.
+TCEQ received this application on July 13, 2021.

-The domestic wastewater treatment facility is located at 1493 Gruene Road, New Braunfels, in Comal County, Texas 78130.
-The proposed domestic wastewater treatment facility will be located at 1835 Gruene Road, New Braunfels, in Comal County, Texas 78130.
-The treated effluent is discharged directly to Guadalupe River Below Canyon Dam in Segment No. 1812 of the Guadalupe River Basin.
-The designated uses for Segment No. 1812 are primary contact recreation, public water supply, aquifer protection, and exceptional aquatic life use.
+The facility is located approximately 0.7 miles southwest of the intersection of Elley Lane and State Highway 46, in Guadalupe County, Texas 78130.
+The treated effluent is discharged via Outfall 001 to Lake Dunlap Hydroelectric Plant Canal, thence to Guadalupe River Below Comal River; and via Outfall 002 directly to Guadalupe River Below Comal River in Segment No. 1804 of the Guadalupe River Basin.
+The designated uses for Segment No. 1804 are primary contact recreation, public water supply, aquifer protection, and high aquatic life use.
+The aquifer protection use designation does not apply to this facility as it is located outside the Edwards Aquifer zones.
 This link to an electronic map of the site or facility's general location is provided as a public courtesy and is not part of the application or notice.
-For the exact location, refer to the application. https://tceq.maps.arcgis.com/apps/webappviewer/index.html?id=db5bac44afbc468bbddd360f8168250f&marker=-98.107777%2C29.735833&level=12
+For the exact location, refer to the application.

+https://tceq.maps.arcgis.com/apps/webappviewer/index.html?id=db5bac44afbc468bbddd360f 8168250f&marker=-98.058333%2C29.653333&level=12